 RJS Waste Management UK has the experience to help plan all aspects of your hazardous waste management strategy.
-We will use our technical know-how to meet the challenges of the latest hazardous waste regulations and other legislative demands.
+We will use our technical know-how to meet the challenges of the latest hazardous waste regulations, waste disposal regulations and other legislative demands.

 As reported by the Health and Safety Executive (HSE), The Environment Agency defines hazardous waste as that which contains substances or has properties that might be harmful to human health or to the environment.
 This may be immediate or over an extended period.
 Examples of hazardous waste include: